July 20, 2006 -- The government's recommendation for kids' daily exercise may be too low for optimal heart health, a new study shows.

 Those children did moderate and vigorous activity that equaled walking nearly 2.5 miles per hour, the study shows.

-Kids who were less physically active were two to three times more likely to have a cluster of heart diseaseheart disease risk factors that included higher blood pressure, poor cholesterol and triglyceride levels, thicker skinfold measurements, and resistance to insulin (the hormone that controls blood sugar).
+Kids who were less physically active were two to three times more likely to have a cluster of cholesterol and triglyceride levels, thicker skinfold measurements, and resistance to insulin (the hormone that controls blood sugar).risk factors that included higher blood pressure, poor

 The researchers aren't saying any of the kids actually had heart disease.
 But they write that "even if none of the participants had clinical disease, clustered risk is certainly an undesirable condition, and has been shown to track into young adulthood."